Rio Parismina Lodge - Costa Rica

 Dining Area - Clubhouse

-The morning you arrive at the Lodge, you'll enjoy a cooked breakfast while Fernando, the lodge manager, gives an orientation.
+The morning you arrive at the Lodge, the group will gather in the Clubhouse, where you'll enjoy a cooked breakfast.
+Fernando, the lodge manager, will give an orientation.
 Then you'll head to the boats for your first day of tarpon fishing.

 Comfortable Bedrooms

 The Lodge accommodates up to 24 guests.
-All of the bedrooms are spacious and have an en-suite bathroom with a large shower, screened windows with drapes, a ceiling fan, a walk-in closet with a clothing bar, and spacious shelves for all your gear.
-Most of the bedrooms have twin-sized beds; however, there are two bedrooms with larger beds available.
+Spacious bedrooms with en-suite bathrooms with a large shower, screened windows with drapes, a ceiling fan, a walk-in closet with a clothing bar, and spacious shelves for all your gear.
+Most of the bedrooms have twin-sized beds; however, two bedrooms with queen-sized beds are available.

 Beautiful Lodge Setting